UdelaRInterior/ansible-role-firewall-proxmox/README.md

 Ansible Role: firewall_proxmox
 =========

-An ansible role to enable and setting on our cluster instance, virtual machines and containers, the firewall service provided by Proxmox.
+An Ansible role to enable and setting on our cluster instance, virtual machines and containers, the firewall service provided by Proxmox.

 We can define through files, the rules that we want to apply to each host independently.
 In case of running the playbook in a host for which no rules were defined, a set of default rules that enable HTTP, HTTPS, SSH and ping traffic will be established.